batchmcnulty/uberscan/README.md

 `uberscan -userfile:wordlist.txt -passfile:wordlist.txt -scantype:telnet -random_ip -forktimes:15`

 Try combining and adjusting these various options until you find some fun things to play with!
+(ONLY KIDDING, I DON'T WANT TO GO TO JAIL AAAAAAARRRGGGHHHHHH!)

 -------------------------------------------------------------------------------------------